kubos/kubos/docs/os-docs/apps/app-guide.rst

 Reference Docs:

-    - :doc:`Applications Service Guide <app-service>` - Goes over the basic capabilities of the applications service and how it can be customized
+    - :doc:`Applications Service Guide <../services/app-service>` - Goes over the basic capabilities
+      of the applications service and how it can be customized
-    - :doc:`Deployment Application Guide <deployment>` - Goes over the basic architecture required to execute a mission's deployment logic
+    - :doc:`Deployment Application Guide <../../mission-dev/deployment>` - Goes over the basic
+      architecture required to execute a mission's deployment logic

 Tutorials:

-    - :doc:`../tutorials/first-mission-app` - Walks the user through the process of creating their first mission application which is capable of interacting with Kubos services
+    - :doc:`../../tutorials/first-mission-app` - Walks the user through the process of creating their first mission application which is capable of interacting with Kubos services
-    - :doc:`../tutorials/app-register` - Walks the user through the process of registering a mission application with the applications service and then starting, updating, and verifying the application
+    - :doc:`../../tutorials/app-register` - Walks the user through the process of registering a mission application with the applications service and then starting, updating, and verifying the application